SIG Group AG: SIG schliesst Akquisition von Scholle IPN ab

 SIG wurde 1853 gegründet und hat ihren Hauptsitz in Neuhausen, Schweiz.
 Die Kompetenz und Erfahrung unserer weltweit rund 5.900 Mitarbeitenden ermöglichen es uns, schnell und effektiv auf die Bedürfnisse unserer Kunden in mehr als 70 Ländern einzugehen.
 2021 produzierte SIG 42 Milliarden Packungen und erzielte einen Umsatz von mehr als EUR 2,0 Milliarden.
 SIG hat ein AA ESG-Rating von MSCI, eine Bewertung von 13,4 (geringes Risiko) von Sustainalytics und ein Platin-CSR-Rating von EcoVadis.
 Weitere Informationen finden Sie unter www.sig.biz.

+Über Scholle IPN Scholle IPN, jetzt Teil von SIG, ist ein weltweit führender Anbieter innovativer, nachhaltiger Verpackungslösungen, einschliesslich der Herstellung von Barrierefolien, ergonomischen Ausstattungen und hochmodernen Abfüll- und Versiegelungsanlagen für Bag-in-Box-Verpackungen und Standbeutel.

 Scholle IPN wurde 1947 gegründet, hat den Hauptsitz in Northlake, IL, USA, und beschäftigt weltweit rund 2.100 Mitarbeitende.
 Im Jahr 2021 produzierte Scholle IPN über 480 Millionen Bag-in-Box-Verpackungen mit einem Volumen von rund 10 Milliarden Litern und über 3 Milliarden Standbeuteln.
-Weitere Informationen finden Sie unter www.scholleipn.com.
+Weitere Informationen finden Sie unter www.scholleipn.com .
+Kontakt für Investoren:

 Disclaimer and cautionary statement